-The Child Life Practicum is designed as an introductory experience for individuals interested in pursuing a career in child life.
-Through experiential learning and observation of Certified Child Life Specialists, child life practicum students begin to increase their knowledge of basic child life skills related to play, developmental assessment, and integration of child life theory into interventions with infants, children, youth and families.
-Child life practicum students will increase their comfort level by interacting with infants, children, youth, and families in the health care setting.
+The Child Life Practicum at Carle Health is designed as an introductory experience for individuals interested in pursuing a career in child life.
+Through experiential learning and observation of Certified Child Life Specialists, child life practicum students begin to increase their knowledge of evidence-based, developmentally-appropriate interventions including therapeutic play, preparation and education that support and reduce fear, anxiety and pain for infants, children, youth and families as they cope with the stress and uncertainty of illness, injury and treatment.
 Through these experiences, child life practicum students will enhance their knowledge of the child life profession and investigate the process of applying child life and developmental theory to practice.

 Clinical Learning Goal: The child life pre-internship learner will begin to develop an awareness of professional skills and responsibilities needed to transition from learner to emerging professional.
 Through observation, the learner will be exposed to professional skills and responsibilities including therapeutic relationships, self-care, professional boundaries, communication, and ethics.
 In addition, the pre-internship learner will initiate reflective practices that support growth and self-awareness, including the completion of daily journals related to their observations.

 Clinical Learning Goal: The child life pre-internship learner will observe developmentally appropriate services provided to children and families.
 Pre-internship learners will learn through observation and assessment to identify the knowledge, skills, and abilities required of a child life specialist to meet the developmental and support needs of children and families.

 Clinical Learning Goal: The child life pre-internship learner will become familiar with applying developmental theory to work with children and families.
 Through this application, the learner will begin to identify the factors which influence each child’s and family’s response to stressful situations.